lmlui/Jorg/Example/README.md

 <h1> Run jorg </h1>

 We'll start with a kmer baiting value of 33 and 20 iterations.
 Usually 5-10 iterations is a good place to start to get a feel for how many iterations you may need.
 Since the average coverage was ~162X, we want to pick a minimum coverage value that is ~75-80% of that.
 We'll try 130.

 The file of the original bin is included (`bin.186.fa`) and the trimmed and quality filtered reads can be downloaded from [Zenodo](http://dx.doi.org/10.5281/zenodo.3889132).

-`jorg 33 bin.186.fa SRX3307784_clean.fastq.gz 130 20`
+`jorg -b bin.186.fa -r SRX3307784_clean.fastq.gz -k 33 -c 130 -i 20 --high_contig_num no --single_end_reads no`

 <h1> Evaluate Iterations </h1>